sofia099/Geospatial-Search/README.md

 <br /><br />

-### Known Limitations/Bugs
+### Known Limitations & Bugs
+- Clicking on the first point does not close the Polyline/Polygon shape in Leaflet ([Github Issue](https://github.com/Leaflet/Leaflet.draw/issues/660))
+- When drawing a hole in a polygon, it must be drawn immediately after the outer polygon.
+Fix in the works.
+- Currently only 1 blue shape can be used for a distance search.
 - Leaflet can be finicky when `allowIntersection` is set to `true` for polygons.
 Currently set to `false` for smoother user experience, but its important to note that polygon lines can **not** cross to ensure correct behavior.
-- Currently only 1 blue shape can be used for a distance search.
-- When drawing a hole in a polygon, it must be drawn immediately after the outer polygon.
-Fix in the works.

 ### Leaflet Documentation:
 https://leafletjs.com/reference.html